suhaneshivam/Fashion_MNIST_Pytorch_refactored/README.md

 Final layer is the 1x10 dim output layer corresponding to 10 categories.

 ## About Coding style
 The code has been refactored into multiple class in order to add the layers of abstraction and readibility.
-The run_builder class especially is created to track epoch loss,epoch count and total no of correct prediction.
+The RunManager class especially is created to track epoch loss,epoch count and total no of correct prediction.
 The code is designed in such a way that it can accept different set og hyperparameters such as lr (leraning rate) ,batch_size and shuffle.The code also also saves the result of every run(cycles with different hyperparameters) in to local directory in .csv and ,json format.
 Additionally code also add loss ,weights,gradient etc to tensorboard for sake of better visualisation.